isabelc/wp-family-tree/readme.txt

 1. Copy the family tree plugin directory to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Create a page and put a [family-tree] shortcode on it; (this is the family tree page).
-4. Create a page and put a {FAMILY-MEMBERS} tag on it; (this is the family list page).
+4. Create a page and put a [family-members] shortcode on it; (this is the family list page).
-5. Visit the family tree admin panel and set the family tree link option; (link to family tree page).
+5. Visit the family tree admin panel and set the family tree link option; (Link to page with family tree).
 6. Add a post category with the name "Family"
 7. For each family member, add a post specifying the custom fields available at the bottom of edit posts page, making the posts belong to the "Family" category.